iZettle/api-documentation/finance-api/user-guides/fetch-purchase-information-for-card-transactions.md

    }
     ```

 3. In the response, find and save the value of `originatingTransactionUuid` and `timestamp` for transactions for which you want to fetch purchase information.
-This is the key used to sign all requests and should be stored so that you can validate the request.

 ## Step 2: Fetch purchase information for card transactions
 Using the Purchase API and the value of `originatingTransactionUuid` and `timestamp` of card transactions, you can fetch purchase information for the transaction.

 1. Fetch purchase information for the card transactions.
-In the request path, set `startDate` and `endDate` to include the time in `timestamp` of the transactions that you saved in [Step 1: Find the card transaction UUID](#step-1-find-the-card-transaction-uuid).
+In the request query, set `startDate` and `endDate` to include the time in `timestamp` of the transactions that you saved in [Step 1: Find the card transaction UUID](#step-1-find-the-card-transaction-uuid).
-   > **Tip:** Set `startDate` and `endDate` with a few minutes before and after the time in `timestamp` to fetch a small amount of purchase information for pinpointing the transactions.
+   > **Tip:** Set `startDate` and `endDate` with a few days before and after the time in `timestamp` to fetch a small amount of purchase information for pinpointing the transactions.

     ```
-    GET /purchases/v2/?{startDate}&{endDate}
+    GET /purchases/v2/?startDate={start_date}&endDate={end_date}
     ```

    Example:

-   The following example request fetches purchase information from a few minutes before the `timestamp` as `2021-04-06T22:37:37.621+0000` to a few minutes after that time on 6 April, 2021.
+   The following example request fetches purchase information from a few days before to a few days after the `timestamp` as `2021-04-06T22:37:37.621+0000`.

     ```
-    GET /purchases/v2/?startDate=2021-04-06T22:32&endDate=2021-04-06T22:40
+    GET /purchases/v2/?startDate=2021-04-01&endDate=2021-04-10
     ```

 2. In the response, search for the value of `originatingTransactionUuid` of the transactions that you saved in [Step 1: Find the card transaction UUID](#step-1-find-the-card-transaction-uuid).

-    In the following example response that returns purchase information from 6 April, 2021 to 7 April, 2021, search for `aefbced2-9728-11eb-aa46-1cae508bb7b5` that is the value of `originatingTransactionUuid`.
+    In the following example response, the Purchase API returns purchase information from 1 April, 2021 to 10 April, 2021, search for `aefbced2-9728-11eb-aa46-1cae508bb7b5` that is the value of `originatingTransactionUuid`.

     ```json
     {